scaleoutsean/eseries-perf-analyzer/README.md

 # If not OK, CTRL+C and "docker-compose down".
 # Then review config.json and docker-compose.yml.
 # collector.py and db_manager.py can be started from the CLI for easier troubleshooting without containers.
+#
+# you can use the utils container to check the DB
+# docker exec -it influxdb-utils-test /bin/sh
+# cat README.txt # shows CLI examples
 ```

 ### Environment variables and configuration files